SWITZERLAND. FURTHER TURN TO THE RIGHT SIDE

 In 2003, Blocher was elected to the Federal Council where he remained for four years: in 2007 he was ousted, but continued to exercise much influence inside and outside the party, which in the 2015 elections reached its historical maximum: 29.4% and 62 seats.

-In 1919 there was a decline, which was partly reabsorbed on 22 October: now the president of the party hopes that the result emerging from the polls will push the liberals, for example, to support some of the nationalists’ proposals, thus creating a front clearly shifted to right, as opposed to the red-green left.
+In 2019 there was a decline, which was partly reabsorbed on 22 October: now the president of the party, Marco Chiesa, hopes that the result emerging from the polls will push the liberals, for example, to support some of the nationalists’ proposals, thus creating a forehead moved clearly to the right, in contrast with the red-green left.

 Will it perhaps be the theme that will dominate Swiss politics in the coming years?